anomixer/proxmox-vgpu-installer/README.md

 ## Version History

-Changes in version 1.71 (current release)
+Changes in version 1.72 (current release)
+- This version focuses on stability improvements.
+- Replaced the Host Driver note with supported GPUs for easier configuration.
+- Switched to the new *.sources repository format introduced in Debian 13 / Proxmox VE 9 (Trixie) to prevent duplicate sources that may cause apt update errors.
+- Ensured that nvidia-vgpu-helper automatically installs pve-headers and enables SR-IOV capabilities for native vGPU cards.
+- Added file existence checks and MD5 verification to prevent unnecessary re-downloads of host drivers.
+- ** Note **: Patch files have not been released since driver version 19.1 (580.82.02).
+Please wait for an updated patch if you plan to use the vgpu_unlock feature.

+Changes in version 1.71
 - This version is a minor update with newer driver download URL.
 - Readme file rewritten with more details.
 - Added host and guest drivers v19.2 and v16.3.
-- ** Note**: Currently there has no patch files available since driver version 19.1 (580.82.02).
-Please wait for the patch release.

 Changes in version 1.7 (contributed by [RocketRammer](https://github.com/RocketRammer/proxmox-vgpu-installer))
 - Added a built-in guest driver catalog with curated Linux and Windows packages for every supported vGPU branch and prompts to fetch them automatically after host driver installs or from menu option 5.